 - At any Accuplacer® center, which may include your high school, local community college, or local university.

 If you test at a location other than on our campus, ask the test administrator to fax your test results and your WritePlacer ® essay to (207)778-7298.
+We cannot determine placement without this.

 When must I test?